 Poe didn’t make much money off of his writing during his lifetime.
 Today, though, some consider him the father of modern horror fiction.

-Additions to the List
+Additions to the List of Scary Books

 Some of you have weighed in since this list was published.
 Below are the additions you suggested to this list of scary books.

-The Shining by Stephen King (affiliate link)
+The Shining by Stephen King (paid link)